argodev/dotfiles/README.md

 to use them should they in anyway be helpful.

-Like most, the files here are derived from experience, learning, but mostly copying the work of others who were kind enough to share their knowlege online.
+Like most, the files here are derived from experience, learning, but mostly copying the work of others who were kind enough to share their knowldege online.

 ## VIM configuration